nparent/PS2/README.md

-create a build directory
+create a build directory and run :
-run :

 cmake ..

 make

 make test

 ./../bin/name_of_our_executable